 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
 This formal action is board approval of commitments.
-Currently there is no committed fund balance for this West Bolivar Consolidated School District.
+Currently there is no committed fund balance for this school district.